zephyrproject-rtos/zephyr/doc/hardware/peripherals/canbus/isotp.rst

 single-frames (SF).
 They don't need to fragment and do not have any flow-control.

-Packets larger than that are segmented into a first-frame (FF) and as many consecutive-frames as required.
+Packets larger than that are segmented into a first-frame (FF) and as many consecutive-frames (CF) as required.
 The FF contains information about the length of the entire payload data and additionally, the first few bytes of payload data.
 The receiving peer sends back a flow-control-frame (FC) to either deny, postpone, or accept the following consecutive frames.